PaddlePaddle/PARL/benchmark/torch/cql/README.md

 > Paper: CQL in [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/abs/2006.04779)

 ### Env and dataset introduction
-+ D4RL datasets: Please see [here](https://sites.google.com/view/d4rl/home) to know more about D4RL datasets.
++ D4RL datasets: This algorithm is tested in the D4RL dataset, one of the most commonly used dataset for offline RL.
+For more details about D4RL, please see [here](https://sites.google.com/view/d4rl/home).
 D4RL require Mujoco as a dependency.
 For more D4RL usage methods, please refer to its [guide](https://github.com/rail-berkeley/d4rl#using-d4rl).
 + Mujoco simulator: Please see [here](http://mujoco.org/) to know more about Mujoco simulator and obtain a license.

 ### Benchmark result